speglich/infra-ai-essentials/provisioning/terraform-oci/README.md

-# Terraform OCI VCN with Public and Private Subnets
+# Example of Terraform in OCI

 This project uses Terraform to provision a Virtual Cloud Network (VCN) on Oracle Cloud Infrastructure (OCI), including: